uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

 .. [#test] Test directory within `extension tests`_
 .. [#na] Not yet available.
 .. [#tmp] Likely to be required in the future

-.. [#aprop] DPC++ requirement is for the general property mechanism, and not specific properties within it
+.. [#lzero] Required if the device backend is Level Zero.

 Detailed API and Language Descriptions
 --------------------------------------